 Whereas Sitecore, due to it coming with many advanced features already, it doesn’t necessarily require the use of third-party tools, however additional products are available.
 These include Email Experience Manager, Forms, and eCommerce – although these are likely to add extra cost to the licensing fees.

 Sitecore should be the corporate platform for all websites operating in an enterprise.
 While Sitecore is complex to manage and use, the payoffs for larger organisations completely outweigh this, allowing for an effortless customer journey.
 It’s also a platform that can grow with you, so if you’re a medium-size business now, then due to its ability to handle complex requirements, it can scale easily with you going forward.
-Due to Sitescore's complex nature, you will need to train the authors on how to use it.
+Due to Sitescore’s complex nature, you will need to train the authors on how to use it.
 You will also need dev-ops managing the servers and database environments.
-However, Sitecore can be adapted to suit the needs of the business, allowing users to create an architecture solution that works for everyone.
+However, Sitecore can be adapted to suit the needs of the business to allow users to create an architecture solution that works for everyone.

 In comparison, Umbraco is a brilliant option for small and medium businesses with casual authors due to its simplicity.
 Umbraco is simple, and content authors will find it easy to use on a day to day basis.
 Not only that, but developers can spin up a site in little to no time, as long as there aren’t many customisable elements.
 When you apply all the demands of the substantial enterprises, you will find you are customising everything, and it will no longer be an easy CMS.
 Instead, it will be highly technical, and somewhat time-consuming.